hwayne/learntla-v2/docs/beginner/invariants.rst

 .. spec:: duplicates/inv_1/duplicates.tla
   :diff: duplicates/3/duplicates.tla
   :ss: duplicates_many_inputs
-  :caption: blah

-To check this, we add it as an `invariant <chapter_setup>`.
-TLC will check it for every possible state :ss:`duplicates_many_inputs`.
+To check this, we add it as an :doc:`invariant <setup>`.
+TLC will check it at every possible state.
 All of the invariants passing looks the same as us not having any invariants— TLC will only do something interesting if the invariant fails.
 Here's what happens if we instead change the invariant to ``all_unique = TRUE``:

-.. todo:: img
+.. todo:: {SCREENSHOT}

-.. todo:: talk about the error trace
+.. todo:: {CONTENT} talk about the error trace

   There's a little more we can do with the error trace, see here.